415 Victoria Building

 Pittsburgh, PA 15261

-I am the Chair of the Department of Health and Community Systems and have secondary appointments in the Center for Bioethics and Health Law and the Clinical and Translational Science Institute.
-My research reflects my interest in ethics, regimen adherence, and quality of life.
-I have been testing the effect of nurse delivered telephone interventions based on social cognitive and self-efficacy theories to improve adherence in persons living with HIV infection who are prescribed combination antiretroviral therapy.
-Currently, I am examining the effect of an in-home and telephone intervention on caregiver mediated medication management when the patient has memory loss and lives in the community.
+Her research has tested the effect of nurse delivered telephone and face-to-face interventions based on social cognitive and self-efficacy theories to improve adherence in persons with chronic disorders including individuals living with HIV infection who are prescribed combination antiretroviral therapy and type 2 diabetes.
+Dr. Erlen’s most recent work examined the effect of an in-home and telephone intervention on caregiver-mediated medication management when the patient has memory loss and lives in the community.